Where your ads can appear

 AdWords ad on mobile version of Google Search

 You can also choose to show your ads to people as they browse the web.
 Your text, image, and video ads can appear on the Google Display Network.
-The Display Network is a collection of partner websites and specific Google websites -- including Gmail, Blogger, and YouTube -- that show AdWords ads.
-This network also includes mobile sites and apps that show ads (these are called mobile display partners).
+The Display Network is a collection of websites and specific Google websites -- including Gmail, Blogger, and YouTube -- that show AdWords ads.
+This network also includes mobile sites and apps that show ads.

 Here's an example of ads on a Display Network site.
 You can see how the ads are targeted to the content of the page:

 Your ads can appear on specific websites or placements that you choose.
 For example, if your business sells wedding cakes, you could choose to show your ad on a popular wedding planning site.

 Your ads can appear on websites based on the targeting methods you choose, like keywords, placements, audiences, and topics.

 Find more information on where ads might appear on the Display Network.